stephengold/Wes/README.md

 ## An overview of the demo applications

-Demo applications have been created to showcase certain features of Wes.
+Applications have been created to showcase certain features of Wes.
-The following demos are found in the `jme3utilities.wes.test` package of the WesExamples sub-project:
+The following demos are found in the WesExamples sub-project:

 ### ConvertToInPlace